 - In the next 90 days, I’m hoping to read across genres – I could go for a mystery or science fiction.
 Nothing depressing but otherwise, I’m pretty open.
 (If there’s a book you love, shoot me an email!)

 You cannot succeed if you don’t get started

 The final question for you is what you are planning to do TODAY.
 How can you get a little closer to your goal today?
 Remember, the goal is to move forward without ever feeling overwhelmed.
 So, a good to-do for today is NOT “read all of War and Peace” but rather, download the War and Peace sample to my Kindle and take a look at the first chapter.”

-This process is the cornerstone of the Aligned Time Journal and there are TONS of resources including walk-throughs and explanations that you gain access to when you begin to use the journal.
+This process is the cornerstone of the Great Work Journals and there are TONS of resources including walk-throughs and explanations that you gain access to when you begin to use the journal.

 Grab yours today!